Relax better - 5 calming plant extracts

 The ingredients of the lavender flower reduce the release of stress hormones and protect our nervous system from being overwhelmed by negative stimuli.
 At the same time, the production of the happiness hormone serotonin is influenced.
 This has a positive effect on our mood and in turn supports the conversion of serotonin into melatonin.
 Therefore, lavender not only has a calming effect, but also promotes healthy sleep and makes it easier to fall asleep.

 The balancing effect of lavender extracts calms, reduces stress and helps with relaxation and preparation for sleep.

-The balm (also lemon balm) is considered a versatile medicinal plant that is said to have a calming effect.
+Balm (also known as lemon balm) is a versatile medicinal plant that is said to have a calming effect.
 Studies show that lemon balm extracts can successfully counteract the effects of stress by reducing anxiety, tension and insomnia.

 » This is how lemon balm works

 The lemon balm contains, among other things, essential oils and tanning agents.
 These influence important metabolic mechanisms and reduce the activity of the nerve cells in the brain.
 In this way, stress and fear signals are perceived and processed less strongly and, on the contrary, relaxation is promoted.

 The popular plant serves as a natural relaxant for stress, nervousness, restlessness and difficulty falling asleep and is particularly popular as a tea.